East Portland Neighborhood Office

 The Goals and Values that guide our work:

 EPNO’s mission is to support community organizations, community members, and the thirteen neighborhood associations of East Portland as they strengthen their communities and work with local government and other organizations.
+The bullets below are a summary of our full program goals document, which can be found here.

 Our community building and civic engagement goals are: